Boots0309/Survey-Form/README.md

 User Story #5: Inside the form element, I am required to enter an email in a field with id="email".<!--done-->

-User Story #6: If I enter an email that is not formatted correctly, I will see an HTML5 validation error.
+User Story #6: If I enter an email that is not formatted correctly, I will see an HTML5 validation error.<!--done-->

 User Story #7: Inside the form, I can enter a number in a field with id="number".<!--done-->